Expand All | Collapse All

 If your baby is born prematurely or needs additional medical care immediately after birth, he or she will be transferred to our Neonatal Intensive Care Unit (NICU).
 You may sometimes hear the NICU referred to as a “Level III Nursery.”

 Level III is the formal designation given to hospitals that have the staff and equipment to handle the most complicated births, including babies born before 32 weeks of pregnancy or who are born with an illness that requires intensive care.
-UC San Diego Health System is the only hospital in San Diego that has a Level III NICU on the same floor as the Labor and Delivery Unit.
-This minimizes transport time in case of an emergency.
+UC San Diego Health offers both a Level III NICU and a Labor and Delivery Unit in the same hospital to better serve women with high-risk pregnancies.
+The co-location of services can greatly minimize transport time in case of an emergency.

 Since our hospital is a teaching facility, a fellow and a resident physician are also part of the team.
 If your child has special medical needs, they will be attended to by a pediatric specialist.
 Your family will also meet regularly with a social worker and you will have access to a lactation consultant.
 Discharge planning staff will assist with discharge and scheduling post-discharge doctor visits.